395t/coding-assignment-week-3-nln-2/README.md

 ## Reference

-The CIFAR10 dataset references the following blog: https://medium.com/@sergioalves94/deep-learning-in-pytorch-with-cifar-10-dataset-858b504a6b54
+The CIFAR10 dataset references the following [blog](https://medium.com/@sergioalves94/deep-learning-in-pytorch-with-cifar-10-dataset-858b504a6b54)

+The helper functions for Twitter-POS dataset are heavily based on [this repo](https://github.com/hendrycks/GELUs/blob/master/twitter_pos.py)

 ## CIFAR10